RisingStack/debug-node-docker/BLOGPOST.md

 # Node inspector

 If you mostly use [printf, aka caveman debugging](https://stackoverflow.com/questions/189562/what-is-the-proper-name-for-doing-debugging-by-adding-print-statements) it can be very difficult to find the right value at the right time.
 It gets even worse if your always have to rebuild your container image each time you add `console.log` to it.
 It could be a lot easier to have the image built once and jump around within it, examinig your variables while it's running.
+To better understand what we're gonna do here, I highly suggest you familiarize yourself with the [`node inspect`](https://nodejs.org/en/docs/guides/debugging-getting-started/#command-line-options) commands first.

 To run your Node app in debug mode simply add `inspect` after the `node`, something like that: